shasshaank/HackerRank_Problem_Statement/ProblemStatement2.md

 - The request body will have a `client_id`, `query`, and `tier`.

+- *Pricing Logic*:

-- **Determine Cost**: Check the query string.
-If it contains the word `"JOIN"` (case-insensitive), cost is 50.
-Otherwise, cost is 10.
+  - 50 Credits: If the query contains the keyword "JOIN" (case-insensitive).

+  - 10 Credits: All other queries.

-- **Check Budget**:
+- **Tier Constraints**:

-  - Standard Tier: Balance cannot go below 0.

-   - Premium Tier: Balance can go down to -100 (overdraft allowed).
+  - STANDARD: Balance must remain $\ge 0$ after deduction.
+  - PREMIUM: Balance must remain $\ge -100$ after deduction.

-- **Execution**:
+- **Response Logic**:

-   - If `(Current Balance - Cost)` is valid according to the tier rules: Deduct cost, update balance, and return `status: "ACCEPTED"` with code 201.
+  - If balance is sufficient: Deduct cost, update balance, and return status: "ACCEPTED" with code 201.

-   - If budget is insufficient: Return `status: "REJECTED"`with code 403.
+  - If balance is insufficient: Return status: "REJECTED" with code 403.

-- **Optimization Hint**:

-  - If budget is insufficient BUT the query is missing the word `"LIMIT"`, return `status: "OPTIMIZATION_SUGGESTED"` with code 200 instead of 403.
+  - *Edge Case*: If rejected due to insufficient funds, check if the query is missing the keyword "LIMIT".
+If missing, return status: "OPTIMIZATION_SUGGESTED" with code 200 instead of 403.
+(Cost deducted: 0).

-  - The implementation must handle concurrent requests safely.

-   - Note: The `message` field in the response is informational only.
-The evaluation will NOT check the content of `message`.
-Only `status`, `remaining_budget`, `cost_deducted`, and `HTTP status code` will be validated.

-**Implementation Requirements**:

-- Complete the execute_query method in views.py.

-- **Concurrency**: You must ensure that two simultaneous requests do not deduct budget based on stale data.

-- **Atomicity**: Budget updates must happen inside a transaction.

-- Do not modify the provided `Client` model structure.

-**Validation Rules**:

-- `client_id`: Must exist in the database.

-- `query`: Must be a non-empty string.

-- `tier`: Must be either "STANDARD" or "PREMIUM".

 **Cost Logic**: